 Why Joker 2 Missed the Mark

-• A muddled genre identity: Is this a psychological thriller?
+A muddled genre identity: Is this a psychological thriller?
 A political statement?
-A dance film?
-Who knows?
+A dance movie?
+Your guess is as good as mine.

 Final Verdict

-Because Joker 2 isn’t a movie—it’s an echo.
-A sequel nobody asked for, made by people with nothing new to say.
-And if the idea of sitting through two more hours of Arthur Fleck’s interpretive dance recital is appealing, then congratulations: this film was made for you.
-For everyone else?
-Just rewatch the first one.
-At least that felt like it had a point.
+Because as far as I’m concerned, Joker 2 is not a movie; it is an echo.
+A sequel no one asked for, crafted by people that had nothing new to say.
+And if you’re like me, aggravated by the misleading title, you’re probably even less interested after learning that this “film” has Arthur Fleck’s two-hour “dance” recital.
+But congratulations, narratively this film was built for you.
+For everyone else, do yourself a favor and just skip to the first one.
+At least that one felt like it had a point.

 Author